Some experts say it's time to give up on daily multivitamins to preserve health, but others disagree. What should you do?

 For now, you can take certain steps:

-Do not take high doses of specific vitamins, especially A and E. These may actually be harmful.
-Some research suggests that generous daily doses of vitamin D could be helpful.
+- Do not take high doses of specific vitamins, especially A and E. These may actually be harmful.

 Physicians' Health Study II